AppliedEnergistics/Applied-Energistics-2/API.md

+---
+title: Addon and Mod API
+# Note that this file is automatically included into the Website and is available at https://appliedenergistics.github.io/api.html
+---

+The Javadocs of the latest unreleased version are available at https://appliedenergistics.github.io/javadoc/.

 ## Mod Initialization

 AE2 offers various extension points for your mod to hook into.
 The following table lists the API classes that are most